-3.4.1 Switching the device on
+3.4.1 Switching on the device

-The device should, as far as possible, always be switched on by putting the rotary switch on the front of the device to position 1.
+The device should, as far as possible, always be switched on by putting the toggle switch on the front of the device to position 1 (upper).
 Alternatively this can be done using an external cutout (contactor, circuit breaker) of suitable current capacity.